 FCS have an array of fuel cells, mostly used outside of the home for monitoring, telemetry and marine purposes.
 Although some of their products could be used in the home they are prohibitively expensive, their main USP is the lack of emissions

-A Hydrogen boiler is (as of yet) not available but highly regarded as one of the next big steps towards a Carbon nett zero emissions society.
-A Hydrogen boiler will be (for now) and adapted natural gas (Methane) boiler, there are some key differences in the combustion characteristics of Hydrogen but for the most part the boiler manufacturers don't need to completely redesign their flagship models.
+A Hydrogen boiler is (as of yet) not available but highly regarded as one of the next big steps towards a Carbon net zero emissions society.
+A Hydrogen boiler will be (for now) an adapted natural gas (Methane) boiler, there are some key differences in the combustion characteristics of Hydrogen but for the most part, the boiler manufacturers don't need to completely redesign their flagship models.

 A standard gas boiler produces around 3.5 litres of condensate for every 30kw of heat (when running at optimum efficiency), Hydrogen boilers will produce vastly more due to the residual vapour as described above.
-Although the extra condensate volume should not be a problem if the boiler is installed correctly there are thousands of cases a year in the UK of freezing or blocked condense outlets due to installer error.
+Although the extra condensate volume should not be a problem if the boiler is installed correctly by a professional hydrogen boiler installer.
+There are thousands of cases a year in the UK of freezing or blocked condensed outlets due to installer errors.

 Hydrogen burns hotter and faster than Natural gas but as long as it is controlled and stable the majority of modern components should be compatible